ziffit/SpockQM/README.md

 A report ist generated at the end.
 The project can be run with Linux, or Windows.
 MacOs is not supported.

+Please use jdk15 or older.
+Jdk16 is not compatible with the used Groovy-Version.

 ## usage
 Just call `mvn clean install` to execute the testsuite.
 `mvn clean install -Ddriver.headless=false` to execute the suite in non-Headless mode.